aolayeye/Interactive_Web_Dashboard/README.md

 ##### Page with Cleared Filters: The Clear Filters button clears all filters and resets the data.
 ![Page_with_Cleared_Filters](https://user-images.githubusercontent.com/67847583/124837157-ec992c00-df49-11eb-9c45-fba5d5075ba5.png)

-2. Another is the how the search is implemented to return only exact matches.
-In a scenario where the user knows the only part of the name of a city for example, no result will be returned.
-If a city name was "el cajon" for example entering only "cajon" will not return any results.
-If we implemented JavaScript's indexOf method, we would be to match alot more nuanced user searches and return results when users enters "cajon" instead of "el cajon".
+2.Another drawback is: how the search returns only exact matches.
+In a scenario where the user knows only part of the name of a city, for example, our search will not return any results.
+If a city name was "el cajon," entering only "cajon" will not return any results.
+If we implemented JavaScript's indexOf method, we would match more nuanced user searches and return results when users enter "cajon" instead of "el cajon."